Hacker0x01/docs.hackerone.com/docs/organizations/servicenow-integration.md

 ServiceNow Instance URL | Enter the full URL to your ServiceNow instance, for example it could be: https://my-instance.service-now.com/
 Client ID & Client secret | Enter the `Client ID` and `Client secret` from step 4 in [Configure OAuth](#configure-oauth)

 5. Provide the name of the escalation table.
 By default, the integration uses the ServiceNow `incident` table.
-If you want to use a a different or a custom table, please enter the table in the field below.
+If you want to use a different or a custom table, please enter the table in the field below.
 If you prefer to use Security Incidents instead, you can use the following table name: `sn_si_incident`.

 ![servicenow-27](./images/servicenow-27.png)